lauramb8909/Moncora/README - copia.md

 This educational project is based on teaching about climate change through the analysis of low-cost weather data stations, with the objective of identifying pollution signals and their correlation with everyday life events.

-### Estaciones de monitoreo ambiental
+### Environmental monitoring stations
 <img src="/Images/eva.png" alt="MiniEva" title="MiniEva"
      width="200px" align="left" >

-En cada una de las instuticiones educativas que hacen parte del proyecto se instalará una estación de monitoreo ambiental  [**MiniEVA**](https://makesens.co/), especialmente diseñada para medir la contaminación por partículas **PM1, PM2.5 y PM10**, pero también se pueden obtener mediciones de la **temperatura**, **presión** y  **humedad relativa** de la zona donde esté ubicada.

-Con el proyecto Móncora tendremos una red de estaciones de monitorio de bajo costo, que constituirán una alternatica para monitorear la contaminación en la ciudad.
-El fin de semana del 24 al 27 de marzo de 2023 podimos verificar el funcionamiento de las estaciones corroborando la alerta sanitaria que emitio la AMB por la calidad del aire en Bucaramanga:
+In each educational institution participating in the project, an environmental monitoring station [**MiniEVA**](https://makesens.co/), will be installed, specially designed to measure particle pollution such as **PM1, PM2.5 y PM10**, but also able to obtain measurements of **temperatura**, **presión** and **humedad relativa** of the area where it is located.

+With the Móncora project, we will have a network of low-cost monitoring stations, which will provide an alternative for monitoring pollution in the city.
+During the weekend of March 24 to 27, 2023, we were able to verify the functioning of the stations by confirming the health alert issued by the AMB due to air quality in Bucaramanga:

-<blockquote class="twitter-tweet"><p lang="es" dir="ltr"><a href="https://twitter.com/hashtag/Bucaramanga?src=hash&amp;ref_src=twsrc%5Etfw">#Bucaramanga</a> empezó el fin de semana con alertas ambientales y lo vimos en el proyecto de ciencia ciudadana <a href="https://twitter.com/hashtag/RACIMO?src=hash&amp;ref_src=twsrc%5Etfw">#RACIMO</a>-Moncora <a href="https://twitter.com/UIS?ref_src=twsrc%5Etfw">@UIS</a> <a href="https://twitter.com/lacongaphysics?ref_src=twsrc%5Etfw">@lacongaphysics</a> <a href="https://t.co/WYYi62jLQw">https://t.co/WYYi62jLQw</a> estudiantes de 4 colegios de Bga analizan la calidad del aire con datos de estaciones meteorológicas<br>➡️el hilo <a href="https://t.co/A1Tzoop5fG">https://t.co/A1Tzoop5fG</a></p>&mdash; Planetario UIS (@halleyUIS) <a href="https://twitter.com/halleyUIS/status/1639784118085877761?ref_src=twsrc%5Etfw">March 26, 2023</a></blockquote>
+<blockquote class="twitter-tweet"><p lang="es" dir="ltr"><a href="https://twitter.com/hashtag/Bucaramanga?src=hash&amp;ref_src=twsrc%5Etfw">#Bucaramanga</a> started the weekend with environmental alerts, and we saw it in the citizen science project <a href="https://twitter.com/hashtag/RACIMO?src=hash&amp;ref_src=twsrc%5Etfw">#RACIMO</a>-Moncora <a href="https://twitter.com/UIS?ref_src=twsrc%5Etfw">@UIS</a> <a href="https://twitter.com/lacongaphysics?ref_src=twsrc%5Etfw">@lacongaphysics</a> <a href="https://t.co/WYYi62jLQw">https://t.co/WYYi62jLQw</a> students from 4 schools in Bucaramanga are analyzing air quality with data from weather stations<br>➡️The Thread: <a href="https://t.co/A1Tzoop5fG">https://t.co/A1Tzoop5fG</a></p>&mdash; Planetarium UIS (@halleyUIS) <a href="https://twitter.com/halleyUIS/status/1639784118085877761?ref_src=twsrc%5Etfw">March 26, 2023</a></blockquote>

-## ¿Cómo lo llevamos a cabo ?
+## How do we carry it out?

-### :one: Preparación
+### :one: Preparation

-Las actividades para esta etapa son:

-- Contactar con las instituciones educaticas e invitarlas a participar en el proyecto.
-- Realizar el ajuste de hardware y software de las estaciones meteorológicas de los colegios, calibrarlas e instalarlas.
-- Vincular las estaciones meteorológicas miniEva de los colegios a la nueva plataforma/repositorio EVA.
-- Realizar la convocatoria interna para la conformación de los semilleros en los colegios de Bucaramanga y el Área Metropolitana.
-Cada semillero debe componerse como mínimo de 1 docente y 5 estudiantes de los grados 9, 10 y 11, con los que se debe trabajar de 2 a 4 horas semanales.
-- Elaborar el plan de trabajo de los semilleros y los contenidos de las sesiones semanales.- Actualizar la página web del proyecto, poblada con los contenidos del plan de trabajo de los semilleros: [página web](https://class.redclara.net/halley/moncora/intro.html).
+The activities for this stage are:

+- Contact educational institutions and invite them to participate in the project.
+- Adjust the hardware and software of the weather stations in the schools, calibrate them, and install them.
+- Link the miniEva weather stations of the schools to the new EVA platform/repository.
+- Carry out an internal call for the formation of science clubs in schools in Bucaramanga and the metropolitan area.
+Each science club must consist of at least 1 teacher and 5 students from grades 9, 10, and 11, with whom they must work for 2 to 4 hours per week.
+- Develop the work plan of the science clubs and the contents of the weekly sessions.
+- Update the project's website, populated with the contents of the science clubs' work plan: [Website](https://class.redclara.net/halley/moncora/intro.html).

-### :two: Formación
+### :two: Training

-Una vez formados los semilleros en los colegios, iniciará una etapa de capacitación a los estudiantes en la identificación de los fenómenos ambientales relacionados con variables climáticas.
-Estas capacitaciones serán realizadas por integrantes del Grupo Halley UIS.
-Este proceso se divide en cuatro módulos:
-- Módulo 1: Ciencia ciudadana e introducción al cambio climático
-- Módulo 2: Introducción a equipos de monitoreo ambiental
+Once the seed groups in schools have been formed, a training stage will begin for students in identifying environmental phenomena related to climate variables.
+These training sessions will be conducted by members of the Halley UIS Group.
+This process is divided into four modules:
+- Module 1: Citizen Science and Introduction to Climate Change
+- Module 2: Introduction to Environmental Monitoring Equipment
-- Módulo 3: Introducción a Python
+- Module 3: Introduction to Python
-- Módulo 4: Procesamiento de datos
+- Module 4: Data Processing

-### :three: Práctica
+### :three: Practice
- Cuando los miembros de los semilleros de investigación tenga la capacidad de trabajar con los datos de las estaciones meteorológicas, se llevará a cabo la realización de proyectos de investigación, donde los estudiantes apliquen el método científico y el conocimiento adquirido.
+Once the research seed groups have the ability to work with the data from the meteorological stations, research projects will be carried out where students apply the scientific method and the knowledge acquired.

-### :four: Divulgación
+### :four: Science Communication

-Finalizaremos con una  **Feria de la Ciencia** en la que todos los semilleros socialicen los resultados obtenidos en el desarrollo de sus proyectos con la comunidad local.

-## ¿Cómo puedes aportar?

-- Si eres parte de una institución en Bucaramanga y/o Santander y quieres que lleguemos a tu institución ó  quires reproducir este proyecto en tu comunidad y quieres saber más de nuestra experiencia  puedes ponerte en contacto con <a href="mailto:halleyuis@uis.edu.co">nosotros </a>
-- Si quires usar los datos meteorológicos de nuestra red de estaciones puedes encontrar más información en:
+We will conclude with a **Science Fair** in which all the seed groups share the results obtained in the development of their projects with the local community.

+## How can you contribute?

+- If you are part of an institution in Bucaramanga and/or Santander and want us to reach your institution or if you want to reproduce this project in your community and want to know more about our experience, you can contact us<a href="mailto:halleyuis@uis.edu.co"></a>
+- If you want to use the meteorological data from our network of stations, you can find more information at:
 [Makesens](https://docs.makesens.co/help/)

-## Agradecimientos
+## Acknowledgments

-- Universidad Industrial de Santander
+- Industrial University of Santander
-- La CongaPhysics
+- The CongaPhysics
 - Makesens